 When will I receive my loan?

 This differs between lenders.
 Usually, if you submit your application and accept your loan contract before 2:30pm on a business day, you can receive your loan amount on that same day.
-Some lenders can have the loan to you within the hour.

 How do I make repayments?